arashbahrami20261-tech/ai-researcher/README.md

 Verified end-to-end against a local model: a 3-cycle run scaled from 50,000 to 200,000 elements, each step chosen by the system.

-See `docs/phase0-architecture.md` for the full architecture and roadmap.
+See `docs/phase0-architecture.md` for the full architecture and roadmap, and [`docs/what-i-learned.md`](docs/what-i-learned.md) for what building it actually taught me — mostly through bugs that a green test suite did not catch.

 ## Setup